Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 Convert to LightningLite
 ========================

-Here are 4 required steps to convert to class:`~pytorch_lightning.lite.LightningLite` or 3 code changes.
+Here are 4 required steps to convert to :class:`~pytorch_lightning.lite.LightningLite` or 3 code changes.

-1. Subclass class:`~pytorch_lightning.lite.LightningLite` and override its meth:`~pytorch_lightning.lite.LightningLite.run` method.
+1. Subclass :class:`~pytorch_lightning.lite.LightningLite` and override its meth:`~pytorch_lightning.lite.LightningLite.run` method.
 2. Copy / paste the body of your existing `run` function.
 3. Apply ``self.setup`` over each model and optimizers pair, ``self.setup_dataloaders`` on all your dataloaders and replace ``loss.backward()`` by ``self.backward(loss)``
-4. Instantiate your ``Lite`` and call its meth:`~pytorch_lightning.lite.LightningLite.run` method.
+4. Instantiate your ``Lite`` and call its :meth:`~pytorch_lightning.lite.LightningLite.run` method.

 .. code-block:: python